Spina bifida

 Spina bifida is believed to be due to a combination of genetic and environmental factors.
 After having one child with the condition, or if one of the parents has the condition, there is a 4% chance that the next child will also be affected.
 Not having enough folate (vitamin B_{9}) in the diet before and during pregnancy also plays a significant role.
 Other risk factors include certain antiseizure medications, obesity and poorly controlled diabetes.
 Diagnosis may occur either before or after a child is born.
 Before birth, if a blood test or amniocentesis finds a high level of alpha-fetoprotein (AFP), there is a higher risk of spina bifida.
 Ultrasound examination may also detect the problem.
 Medical imaging can confirm the diagnosis after birth.
 Spina bifida is a type of neural tube defect related to but distinct from other types such as anencephaly and encephalocele.

 Most cases of spina bifida can be prevented if the mother gets enough folate before and during pregnancy.
 Adding folic acid to flour has been found to be effective for most women.
 Open spina bifida can be surgically closed before or after birth.
 A shunt may be needed in those with hydrocephalus, and a tethered spinal cord may be surgically repaired.
 Devices to help with movement such as crutches or wheelchairs may be useful.
 Urinary catheterization may also be needed.
+In addition to the medical and surgical treatment options, physical therapy interventions may be implemented to treat complications of spina bifida, such as neurogenic bladder.
+Physical therapists may implement techniques such as electrical stimulation, which have been shown to improve bladder compliance and reduce detrusor muscle pressure in those with spina bifida.
+Additionally, pelvic floor physical therapy can facilitate neuromuscular re-education and improve bladder control by supporting continence and reducing urinary symptoms.
+Physical therapy offers a less invasive approach to improving overall bladder function.